Technigo/project-github-tracker/README.md

 # The problem

 I had a hard time with JavaScript this week (and with styling).
-I also struggled with time management but have a project to hand in altough it´s not completly finnished.
-I used google and youtube this week and of course my team helped me a lot.
+I also struggled with time management but have a project to hand in altough it´s not completly finnished, still have a grid layout for desktop & tablet to organize.
+I used google, Stack Owerflow and YouTube this week as help and of course my team helped me a lot.

 ## View it live